ialpay/myCrawler/README.md

 Run

-- from the console, type "node server https://www.domain_name.com"
+- from the console, type "node server <DomainName>"
 - When finished check the output.json file

 Test